iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 .. note::

-   As of ``qiskit >= 1.0``, Qiskit no longer supports :func:`execute`, but in all supported versions it is possible to first transpile the circuit and then run as shown in the code above.
-Alternatively, the function :func:`.transpile_to_IQM` can also be used to transpile circuits.
-In particular, when running circuits on devices with computational resonators (the IQM Star architecture), it is recommended to use :func:`.transpile_to_IQM` instead of :func:`~qiskit.compiler.transpile`.
+   As of ``qiskit >= 1.0``, Qiskit no longer supports :func:`execute`.
+Instead you should first transpile the circuit and then run it, as shown in the code above.
+   See the :ref:`transpilation` section to learn how transpile circuits in various ways.

 .. note::